 NOTE: Better Public Media Trust has appealed the decision of the Board.
-Further updates will be included as this appeal progresses.
+The appeal was heard in the High Court on 30 September 2019.
+The Judge reserved her decision.

 The role of the independent Charities Registration Board (“the Board’) is to maintain the integrity of the Charities Register by ensuring that entities on the Charities Register qualify for registration.
 A purpose is charitable if it advances a public benefit in a way that is analogous to cases that have previously been held to be charitable.